 It wasn’t until recently that I started shopping thrift stores.
-The smell kinda skeezed me out, and they are full of discarded junk that no one wants.
-Broke vases, mismatched glasses, bad holiday decor, old pots and pans, 100s of vases you get from the floral shop, fake Coach purses…shelf after shelf after shelf of down right garbage, right?
+The smell kinda skeezed me out, and more often than not, they are full of discarded junk that no one wants.
+Broke vases, mismatched glasses, holiday decor, old pots and pans, 100s of vases you get from the floral shop, fake Coach purses…shelf after shelf after shelf of downright garbage, right?
 WRONG!

-If you walk into a thrift shop looking for something in particular, you’ll come out empty handed every single time.
-Walk in with a very basic plan.
-When I’m thrift store shopping, I grab a cart and walk passed the clothes, passed the purses, passed the toys and head straight for home decor.
+If you walk into a thrift shop looking for something in particular, you’ll come out empty-handed every single time.
+Walk-in with a very basic plan.
+When I’m thrift store shopping, I grab a cart and walk past the clothes, past the purses, past the toys, and head straight for home decor.
 I’m there for one reason, and one reason only…home decor.
 If your jam is t-shirts, stay in the clothing aisle.
 If something catches my eye, I pop it into my cart.
 You can always reevaluate before checking out.

 Be sure to walk the aisles multiple times.
 I can’t tell you how many times I’ve missed something amazing.
 So now I walk through not once, not twice, but three times a lady.
 Scan the shelves top to bottom.
 Look way in the back, and get low.
 Look all the way to the bottom.
 If you can’t see, move items in the front out of your way.
 Don’t be shy, just dig in.

 Watch for employees restocking.
 You’ll see them with big rolling bins or carts loaded up with new treasures.
 Don’t be afraid of walking over and asking if you can take a peek.
 Most will let you.
 Be respectful though.
 You don’t want to act like a raccoon digging through the garbage bin looking for a midnight snack…although that will be exactly what will go through your mind.

 Thrift Shopping Tip 4 — Make Friends